GOP leaders diverge on Trump, putting party in limbo

 The congressional leaders want, and expect, Trump to play a role in next year’s midterm elections as they try to wrest control from Democrats, who have the slimmest majorities in the House and Senate in recent memory.

-“God, yes,” Graham, R-S.C., said recently.
+“God, yes,” Graham, R-South Carolina, said recently.
 “He’s sitting on a mountain of money and has a 90% approval rating among Republicans.”

 McCarthy, the House Republican leader, said Trump has been helpful so far in House GOP campaign efforts.
 “Like all of the former presidents, they help, they’re engaged in many different ways,” McCarthy said.